gohugoio/hugo/content/extras/shortcodes.md

 weight: 40
 ---

-Because Hugo uses markdown for its simple content format, however there's a lot of things that markdown doesn't support well.
+Hugo uses markdown for its simple content format, however there's a lot of things that markdown doesn't support well.

 We are unwilling to accept being constrained by our simple format.
 Also